 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Cacciuto, Angelo, "Statistical mechanics of self-avoiding crystalline membranes and topological defect formation" (2002).
 Physics - Dissertations.
-Paper 50.
+50.